 Christopher Parry shot Caroline Parry in a street in Newport last year after the collapse of their 27-year marriage.
 He then tried to kill himself.

-Gwent Police has urged those experiencing domestic abuse to seek
+Gwent Police has urged those experiencing domestic abuse to seek help and advice.

 An investigation by the Independent Police Complaints Commission is still ongoing into the contact the couple had with the police.
+Rob Osborne reports.

 Following the conviction of Christopher Parry, Gwent Police has urged those experiencing domestic abuse to seek help and advice.